Dirichlet eigenfunctions with nonzero mean value: Abstract

 \section{Abstract}

 We consider Laplacian eigenfunctions on a domain $\Omega \subset \mathbb{R}^d$.
 Under Neumann boundary conditions, the first eigenfunction is constant and the others have mean value 0.
-The situation is different for Dirichlet boundary conditions: on generic domains, one would expect that every eigenfunction has nonzero mean value.
+The situation is different for Dirichlet boundary conditions: on `generic' domains, one would expect that every eigenfunction has nonzero mean value.
 The other extreme is the ball in $\mathbb{R}^d$, where among the first $n$ eigenfunctions only $\sim n^{1/d}$ have a mean value different from zero.
-We prove that in any domain~$\Omega$, among the first $n$ Dirichlet eigenfunctions at least $ (\log{n})^{-1/2d} n^{1/2d} $ do \textit{not} have vanishing mean value.
+We prove that this rate is sharp in \textit{any} smooth domain, up to a logarithmic factor: in any smooth domain~$\Omega$, among the first $n$ Dirichlet eigenfunctions at least $ (\log{n})^{-1/2} \cdot n^{1/d} $ have a nonzero mean.